 If you want a lower monthly payment without making extra payments, refinancing your student loans with a private lender could be an option to consider.

-Most importantly, if you work in a public service field, as a teacher or social worker, for instance, student loan refinancing will also cancel out some federal student loan repayment benefits you can get through the Public Service Loan Forgiveness (PSLF) program.
+However, if you work in a public service field, as a teacher or social worker, for example, student loan refinancing will cause you to lose access to federal student loan repayment benefits you can get through the Public Service Loan Forgiveness program.

 Can You Consolidate Student Loans When You Have Private Loans?